 - Next, grab 1kg of skinless and boneless thighs, place them on a chopping board, cover them with plastic wrap and bash them with a rolling pin or blunt object.
 This will tenderize the chicken and make it cook faster.

-5. Then add four grated garlic cloves, 2 tsp of ground coriander, 2 tbsp of cumin, 1 tsp of hot paprika, 1 tsp of cayenne pepper, 1 ¼ tsp of salt and ½ black pepper.
+6. Add 2 teaspoon of ground coriander, 2 tablespoon of cumin, 1 teaspoon of hot paprika, 1 teaspoon of cayenne pepper, 1 ¼ teaspoon of salt and ½ black pepper.

-10. Once the chicken doner is ready, remove it from the pan and use a knife to slice thin shavings of kebab.
-Serve it with Turkish bread, pita, yellow rice, salad, the remaining marinade and your favorite dip.
+14. Once the homemade chicken doner kebab is ready, remove it from the pan and use a knife to slice thin shavings of kebab.
+Serve it with the best Turkish bread, pita, easy yellow rice, Lebanese tabbouleh salad, the remaining marinade and your favorite dip.

-It is boneless, skinless chicken pieces cooked on a long vertical skewer that spins besides a grill.
-It is usually marinated with yogurt, tomato puree, lemon juice, olive oil and seasoned with salt, pepper, cumin, ground coriander or baharat seasoning.
+It is boneless, skinless chicken pieces cooked on a long vertical skewer that spins beside a grill.
+The chicken is usually marinated with yogurt, tomato puree, lemon juice, and olive oil and seasoned with salt, pepper, cumin, ground coriander, or baharat seasoning.

 Chicken doner is made on a vertical skewer that spins by a grill.
 Doner comes from the word dönmek means which means 'to turn'.
 Whereas chicken kebabs are made on a flat grill.
 Chicken kebabs sometimes include capsicum peppers and onions.